Statistical Discrimination in Ratings-Guided Markets: Equilibrium Characterization

-\section{Discriminatory Equilibrium}
+\subsection{Discriminatory Equilibrium}

-In this section, we investigate discriminatory equilibria in which buyers condition their search strategies on sellers' identities as well as their ratings.
-We first derive a condition under which such equilibria exist and then compare them to non-discriminatory equilibria studied in Section \ref{s:symmetric_equil}.
+We now investigate discriminatory equilibria in which buyers condition their search on sellers' {\it group identities} as well as their ratings.
+We derive a condition under which such equilibria exist and then compare them to non-discriminatory equilibria studied in \cref{ss:symmetric_equil_characterize}.